HomeDev GuideAPI Reference

 Unified Search uses two key concepts:

-• The type hierarchy is indexed for objects
+• Indexes the type hierarchy for objects

 • The search engine does not care what type declares a given field (property) as long as it has the expected name and type.